Skip to main content

 NSW Fair Trading trust account audits

-Professional Trust Account Auditing for New South Wales Real Estate Agents
+NSW Real Estate Trust Account Audit for New South Wales Agents

-• Aligned with NSW Fair Trading requirements under the Property, Stock and Business Agents Act 2002
+• Aligned with NSW Fair Trading requirements under the Property and Stock Agents Act 2002

 • Reports due by 30 September and lodged by the auditor through the Auditor's Report Online Portal